JStoweYouKnow/DealAnalyzer/mobile/README.md

    npm run dev
    ```

+2. Configure the dev server URL based on your testing environment:
+   - **iOS Simulator**: No configuration needed (uses `localhost` by default)
+   - **Android Emulator**: No configuration needed (uses `10.0.2.2` by default)
+   - **Physical Device**: Set `DEV_SERVER_URL` in `app.json` or `.env` to your LAN IP

-2. Make sure your mobile device/simulator can reach your local machine:
+3. Ensure your device/simulator can reach your local machine:
-   - iOS Simulator: Use `localhost`
-   - Android Emulator: Use `10.0.2.2` instead of `localhost`
-   - Physical device: Use your computer's local IP address

-Update the development API URL in `src/services/api.ts` if needed.
+   - Simulators/Emulators: Should work automatically
+   - Physical devices: Must be on the same WiFi network as your development machine

 ## API Integration